clangordon/physics-bioweapon/README.md

 ![Music is like my oxygen](img/IMG_0322-Music-is-like-my-oxygen.jpg)

-### Nazi Health Service staff

-Aside from the “Nazi” Health Service doctors, Princewill at Melbury Lodge and Lynshea at Hollybank have both been behaving like “Nazi” guards inside a “Nazi” camp.
-If we ignore skin colour completely, the behaviour from both of them is “Nazi”.
-They seem to enjoy behaving like “Nazis” whilst I am locked up.
-The only fear they have is me posting online about their behaviour.

 ### Kind and decent NHS staff
 Kind and decent NHS staff who helped me a lot during the “treatment” from “Nazi” Health Service doctors.